-Clinical psychologist and author of The Defining Decade, Meg Jay reveals the world of the supernormal: those who soar to unexpected heights after childhood adversity.
+Clinical psychologist and author of The Defining Decade, Meg Jay reveals the secret world of the family hero: those who soar to unexpected heights after childhood adversity.

 Early adversities are experienced by nearly 75% of us.
 If you are wondering if this includes you, ask yourself the following.
 Before the age of 20: